Beatrice-Owens/JavaScript-Projects/README.md

 A webpage containing a calculator app.
 It is created with HTML, CSS, and JavaScript.

 ###Portfolio
 A live portfolio website.
-It features integrated video, slideshow images and image container, forms, numerous CSS stylings and JavaScript effects.
+It features integrated video, slideshow images, and image container, forms, numerous CSS stylings and JavaScript effects.